William-Rohm/MailSimUserGuide/README.md

   * An optional Sleep value specifying the number of seconds between repetitions.

-  * Each operation also has its own elements and attributes for specifying email recipients, distribution lists, attachments, folder locations, and so forth – see [MailSim operations].
+  * Each operation also has its own elements and attributes for specifying email recipients, distribution lists, attachments, folder locations, and so forth – see [MailSim operations](#mailsim-operations).

 Sequence.xsd defines groups of operations as sequential sets of tasks.